 Taking your business across state lines or international borders is often the key to unlocking new growth.
 In today’s highly competitive market, face-to-face meetings remain crucial for securing partnerships and closing deals.
 However, corporate travel can quickly drain your company’s cash reserves if you are not careful.
 Entrepreneurs routinely research ways to save on business travel expenses, such as booking flights months in advance, leveraging loyalty programs, or opting for budget-friendly accommodation.
-Yet, they frequently overlook the silent budget killers: foreign transaction fees and high credit card interest rates.
+Yet, they frequently overlook the silent budget killers: foreign transaction fees and high credit card fees and interest rates.
 When every dollar counts toward your bottom line, ignoring the structural costs of your corporate credit card can sabotage even the tightest travel budget.

 Managing expenses while on the road is far more complex than simply keeping receipts in a folder.
 The real danger lies in the compounding nature of credit card debt.
 If a business traveller carries a balance from a major overseas conference over several months, the interest charges can far exceed the initial cost of the trip itself.
 The numbers paint a clear picture of this financial risk.
 According to Moneysmart, the average credit card interest rate in Australia sits above 18 percent, and there is almost $18 billion of national credit card debt currently accruing interest.